Australia's centre-left Labor party says it will govern outright | Politics

 Australia's centre-left Labor party says it will govern outright

-Australia's centre-left Labor party has secured enough seats in the lower house of parliament to govern in its own right, the country's new prime minister said on Tuesday, letting it form government without the support of independents or minor parties.
-Although the former conservative coalition government conceded almost immediately after the May 21 vote, close results in some seats and high levels of postal voting have kept the final tally uncertain 10 days after the election.
+Australia's center-left Labor party has secured enough seats in the lower house of parliament to govern in its own right, the country's new prime minister said on Tuesday, letting it form a government without the support of independents or minor parties.

-Australia's centre-left Labor party has secured enough seats in the lower house of parliament to govern in its own right, the country's new prime minister said on Tuesday, letting it form government without the support of independents or minor parties.
+Although the previous conservative coalition government conceded almost immediately after the May 21 vote, close results in some seats and high levels of postal voting had kept the final tally uncertain 10 days after the election.
+Addressing a televised media conference on Tuesday evening, Prime Minister Anthony Albanese said that Labor had won 77 seats, a majority in the 151-seat House of Representatives.

-Although the former conservative coalition government conceded almost immediately after the May 21 vote, close results in some seats and high levels of postal voting have kept the final tally uncertain 10 days after the election.
-Labor now believes it has won 76 of the 151 lower house seats, Prime Minister Anthony Albanese said in a televised speech before the first meeting of newly elected members, adding that its final tally may rise to 77 as counting continues in two close seats.
+Albanese had named an interim ministry of himself, Penny Wong, Jim Chalmers, Katy Gallagher, and Richard Marles, less than two days after the election so he could attend a previously scheduled meeting of the Quad grouping in Japan, which also includes the United States, India, and Japan.
+On Tuesday, Albanese confirmed Marles as Deputy Prime Minister, Wong as Foreign Minister, Chalmers as Treasurer, and Gallagher as Finance Minister.
+Marles will also be Defence Minister.

-Albanese had named an interim ministry less than two days after the election so he could attend a previously scheduled meeting of the Quad security grouping in Japan, which also includes the United States, India and Japan.
-At Tuesday's party meeting, he planned to discuss the make-up of a full cabinet and expected to make the appointments public within the next day, media reported.
+New appointments included Don Farrell in the trade portfolio, Clare O'Neill as Home Affairs Minister, and Chris Bowen as Climate Change and Energy Minister.
+The new ministry will be sworn in on Wednesday morning.

 A day earlier, the two parties which make up the conservative coalition, the Liberal Party of Australia and the rural-focused National Party of Australia, elected new leaders after entering opposition for the first time in nine years.
 The Liberals selected former police officer and former home affairs minister Peter Dutton to replace former Prime Minister Scott Morrison, who stepped down after the election defeat, while the Nationals chose David Littleproud to replace Barnaby Joyce.